x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/outlook-for-ios-and-android.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: 8b46e0bf-334d-44ed-bf20-eab605fdcae6
-description: "Summary: These articles contain architectural and security information for administrators about Outlook for iOS and Android in an Exchange Server 2016 or 2019 on-premises environment."
+description: "Summary: These articles contain architectural and security information for administrators about Outlook for iOS and Android in an Exchange Server 2016 or Exchange Server 2019 on-premises environment."
 ---

 # Outlook for iOS and Android